k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 updated: 2016-03-09 23:00
 ---

-Meteor is a **fullstack javascript framework** for building modern web applications on a complete javascript stack (Mongodb, Nodejs, Browser).
+Meteor is a **full stack javascript framework** for building modern web applications on a complete javascript stack (MongoDB, Node.js, Browser).
 If you want to build application fast - it's definitely the way to go.
 This article is a rough overview of some selected concepts and technics I am using for side projects.
 Some key benefits of meteor:

-- Barely no dev-ops from first line to production.
+- Barely any dev-ops from the first line to production.
 - Sophisticated Template Engine
 - Realtime Default
-- Painless cordova mobile builds
+- Painless Cordova mobile builds

 Meteor is very well [documented](http://docs.meteor.com/#/full/) and has a huge package-catalog called [Atmosphere](https://atmospherejs.com/).